 Toyama receives an average of 143″ inches of snow annually and its coastal positioning attributes to that.
 Contrary to the snowy winters, Toyama experiences hot and humid summers.
 The city is next to Nagano, the home of the 1998 Winter Olympics and the Tateyama Kurobe Alpine Route, the famous mountain sightseeing route that has a vertical rise of 6,479.66 feet.

 #6 = St. John’s, Newfoundland and Labrador, Canada

-St. John’s and Labrador receives an average of 132″ of snow annually.
+St. John’s, Newfoundland and Labrador receives an average of 132″ of snow annually.
 St. John’s sees winter storms that consist of freezing rain and snow well into April.
-Labrador is the second largest metropolitan area in Canada with a population of 26,628 and is known as the foggiest, windiest, and the cloudiest major city in Canada.
+The city is the second-largest metropolitan area in Atlantic Canada with a population of 26,628 and is known as the foggiest, windiest, and the cloudiest major city in Canada.

 #7 = Syracuse, NY